Polymer Clay Silkscreens, Stencils, And Halftone Graphic Slabs

 Graphic skulls and other bold printed slabs stay cleaner when the clay slab is even, the screen seals tightly, and the silhouette gets cut only after the printed surface dries.

-Your slab cracked at the edge or the cane squished because the clay was still stiff in spots.
-Condition until every color folds in a similar way, then do the fold test before you roll the working slab.
+Your slab cracked at the edge, your cutter dragged, or one color distorted more than the rest.
+Condition until every color folds the same way, then do the fold test before you cut.

 Custom range